mufaizz/FAIZ-AI/README.md

 ## Highlights
 - Multi-protocol aggregator: query HTTP (including Google dorking for file types), public FTP servers, IPFS gateways, and Torrent DHT-like discovery simultaneously.
 - Semantic intelligence: uses `sentence-transformers` (default model `all-MiniLM-L6-v2`) to embed queries and candidate results, ranking by semantic similarity rather than raw keyword matches.
-- Fast and concurrent: fully asynchronous with careful use of connection pools, rate-limiting and timeouts.
+- Asynchronous design with connection pools, rate-limiting and timeouts to support concurrent operations.
-- Safety-first: spell correction, malicious-intent filtering, extension blocking, and optional VirusTotal verification for file hashes.
+- Safety-focused: includes basic safeguards such as spell correction, intent filtering and extension blocking; these do not guarantee safety and should not be considered a replacement for careful review.

 ---

 ## Features
 - Multi-Protocol Search
-  - HTTP: advanced targeted searching (file types, dorks)
+  - HTTP: targeted searching (file types, dorks)
   - FTP: asynchronous scanning of public FTP servers (e.g., FreeBSD mirrors, kernel.org)
   - IPFS: search via public IPFS gateways
   - Torrent: DHT-style discovery for magnets and .torrent metadata